 Thus saith the National Institutes of Health, hardly a source of woo-woo.

 Well…Helle’s Belles.
-You may recall that the fancy doc at the Mayo decided it would be safe for me to double the normal dose of loratadine.
+You may recall that the doc at the Mayo decided it would be safe for me to double the normal dose of loratadine for a short time and then continue taking the recommended dosage.
 We soon discovered that emptying my head of allergic stuffiness caused the light-headedness and heart palpitations to disappear.
 Completely.
 Gone.
 That is even though tachycardia and palpitations are among the drug’s common side effects.
-Unscientifically, we both concluded that the presyncope-like phenomenon likely was affected or even caused by inner-ear congestion.
+Unscientifically, we concluded that the presyncope-like phenomenon likely was affected or even caused by inner-ear congestion.
 So, we calculated, it would be good to keep on taking the stuff.